UmairTechSavvy/Nexium_Umair_ASS1/README.md

 ShadCN (with Tailwind CSS) – for UI components and styling

-Axios or Fetch API – to call the external quote API
+Axios – to call the external quote API

 API endpoint – to retrieve one quote at a time from a quote service